A project of Children's Lighthouse of Minnesota

 Learn about the need for children's hospice/respite care, realize there is not currently a place for these families, and make a gift today.

 Support the dream of #3 -- on the third anniversary of his passing.
-On May 17, 2014 we celebrate our second night at the ballpark fundraiser for this mission, and in honor of Harmon.
+On May 17, 2014 we celebrated our second night at the ballpark fundraiser for this mission, and in honor of Harmon.
 Donate to Harmon’s fund now to build the first children’s hospice and respite home in the Midwest -- and be a big hero in little eyes.

 Insight Direct USA